Karaka-Management/Organization-Guide/Policies & Guidelines/Code of Conduct.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at spl1nes.com@gmail.com.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.

-Disrespecting this policy possibly leads to a warning and potnetially excluding the involved person from any further activities of the organization.
-Depending on the severness legal actions may follow.
+Disrespecting this policy possibly leads to a warning and potentially excluding the involved person from any further activities of the organization.
+Depending on the severeness legal actions may follow.

 ## Attribution